-Our air-conditioned Computer Lab operates with 28 networked computers with Internet access and all classes have access to this facility.
+All our Prep - Year 3 classes share a class set of iPads between two classes and our Year 4-6 classes share a class set of laptops or computer lab between two classes.
 All students who use the internet must have a signed permission form from parents.
 Teachers are supported in the implementation of work units to provide positive learning outcomes for students.
-Banks of iPads and laptops, along with library access to computers and laptops are also available for classes to utilise.
+Banks of robots are available to support units of work.